You may have heard the terms digital nomad and remote work before but if you are wondering what is the difference, I have got the answer for you!

-In simple term, you can call yourself digital nomad if you have a job/work that you can do it from anywhere in the world.
-Basically you are location independent and all you need to earn an income is a laptop and internet connection.
+In simple terms, you can call yourself a digital nomad if you have a job/work that you can do from anywhere in the world.
+Basically, you are location independent and all you need to earn an income is a laptop and an internet connection.

 If we were to break the two words down, digital = online and nomad = someone who wanders/travels around with no base.

-Remote workers usually have home base and the convenience of having their family and friends around.
+Remote workers usually have a home base and the convenience of having their family and friends around.

-Although both types of people work a lot on their own and face alone times, digital nomad maybe get it harder because usually, they are in the foreign land where they don’t understand the language, locked in a room in front of a computer working away alone!
+Although both types of people work a lot on their own and face alone times, digital nomads maybe get it harder because usually, they are in a foreign land where they don’t understand the language, locked in a room in front of a computer working away alone!

 If I were to give one piece of advice here, it would be to stay closer to hostels so you can meet people or work from coworking spaces where other like-minded people may be working too.

-Not all remote workers are digital nomad but all digital nomads are remote workers.
+Not all remote workers are digital nomads but all digital nomads can be remote workers.

 I hope that clears the difference between digital nomad and remote worker for you.